Learn how to write better and faster even if you’re not confident about your writing skills with these five simple tips.

 2. How to brush up your grammar skills

-Writing is a way more complex process than speaking and reading.
+Writing is a significantly more complex process than speaking and reading.
 You can make a start by sprucing up your grammar skills.

 Revisit your high-school English Grammar books.
 Spend some time every day to learn a chapter or two, and do some fun practical exercises.